-Another key challenge is to obtain the fisheries data required to improve our understanding and management of seabird bycatch.
-In this context we have yet to develop an appropriate methodology for the use of this data.
+Another key challenge is to obtain the fisheries data required to assess the level of implementation and effectiveness, as well improving our understanding and management of seabird bycatch.
+In this context, we have yet to develop an appropriate methodology for the use of this data.

-As noted in the last AC report to MoP (AC6 Doc 20), one of the most challenging difficulties found in the past triennium and which will continue to be a challenge for the next one, is the increasing size and complexity of the Agreement's agenda and the asymmetry with the growth of capacity (both in terms of funds and human resources).
+As noted in the last AC report to MoP (MoP5 Doc 09), one of the most challenging difficulties found in the past triennium and which will continue to be a challenge for the next one, is the increasing size and complexity of the Agreement's agenda and the asymmetry with the growth of capacity (both in terms of funds and human resources).
 Although, in view of the current global economic situation, monetary resources are likely to be restricted during the next triennium, the workload could be alleviated by the incorporation or engagement of new people to undertake particular actions.